You May Also Like

 - Business Environment and Concepts–This portion covers general business concepts and international business.
 Brush up on your written communication skills if you want to complete much of this section.

 Once you have passed each part of the CPA examination with a minimum score of 75, you can move on to the ethics requirement.
-You can order a CD-ROM from the American Institute of Certified Public Accountants (AICPA) that will include everything you need to study for the test.
+You can order a packet from the American Institute of Certified Public Accountants (AICPA) that will include everything you need to study for the test.
 The test is open-book, but you must be prepared, as it must be passed with a minimum score of 90.

 The experience portion of the process will set you on your way towards a rewarding career.
 As you set your sights on gaining experience, try to find work opportunities that apply to your career aspirations.